 Embedded librarians can:

-- Monitor and answer questions about Reynolds Libraries and research via an “Ask a Librarian” discussion that you can create in your Canvas courses.
+- Monitor and answer questions about Reynolds Libraries and research via an “Ask a Librarian” Canvas discussion.

 - Provide research guidance and collaborate with instructors to develop research skills worksheets that you can incorporate into your Canvas courses.

 - Conduct live or recorded library instruction sessions on specific research skills tailored to a particular research assignment.

 Embedded tutors can:

 - Offer asynchronous assistance to students through discussion board

 - Offer brief synchronous assistance to students through Zoom

 - Offer clarification about assignments, course content and concepts